MIDL-Conference/midl-website-2022/pages/venue.md

 * Poster room @ ETH Main Building

 The poster sessions will take place in the foyers E, EO North, and South and Foyer/gallery F of the ETH Main Building.
+[See the map here.](/sitemap.html)

 * Coffee breaks & lunches